J3rlittlebear/J3rlittlebear/README.md

-- 👋 Hi, I’m @J3r
+- 👋 Hi, I’m someone
-- 👀 I’m interested in discord
+- 👀 I’m interested in nothing
 - 🌱 I’m currently learning nothing like actually nothing
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me dm me in discord